 1 9 6 7 – 1 9 6 9 (UK)

 Pre-dating EastEnders by two decades, this Cockney soap drama was created by Louis Marks and centred around a London street market and its traders and customers.
-The producers said; "we’re not a southern Coronation Street – we’re a series not a serial”.
+The producers said, “we’re not a southern Coronation Street – we’re a series, not a serial”.

-Each episode told a story of a particular character working or living in the market: Billy (John Bennett), a hard-bitten gambler who's usually facing economic disaster on a major or minor scale cheerfully works alongside vegetable seller Dave (Ray Lonnen), who's after a spot for his brother.
-Widow Polly (Pat Nye) runs a busy fruit stall while her dim-witted son Danny (Brian Rawlinson) does odd jobs to earn a bit of cash.
+Each episode told a story of a particular character working or living in the market: Billy Bush (John Bennett), a hard-bitten gambler who was usually facing economic disaster on a major or minor scale cheerfully worked alongside vegetable seller Dave Sampson (Ray Lonnen), who was after a spot for his younger brother, Mike (Ian Gregory).

-The series ran for two years although the name was shortened to just Honey Lane in September 1968 when it became a twice-weekly afternoon show, screening for thirty minutes on Mondays and Wednesdays (It took the place of the unsuccessful soap Driveway which lasted just 16 episodes).
+The series ran for two years, although the name was shortened to just Honey Lane in September 1968 when it became a twice-weekly afternoon show, screening for thirty minutes on Mondays and Wednesdays (It took the place of the unsuccessful soap Driveway, which lasted just 16 episodes).

 But after several changes to its transmission time – which saw the series run in the afternoons and late at night in different ITV areas – Honey Lane was dropped the following March, after six months in the soap business.